 VP&KC Committee 1891

-Today, dog wise, the VP&KC remains merely a remnant of its old self and operating just like any affiliated all-breeds Kennel Club.
+Today, dog wise, the VP&KC remains merely a remnant of its old self, just operating Dog Shows just like any affiliated all-breeds Kennel Club.
 However partly due to the proceeds of the sale of the property, the poultry section operates separately from the dogs and is in a financially viable position.
 Meanwhile the KCC maintained control of Victoria's dog affairs until 1990 when my Equal Opportunity case challenged their rights to remain an all-male appointed Council.
 After much media coverage, this socially unacceptable situation was rectified in 1991 when a motion to incorporate was successfully passed at the Annual General Meeting.
-So the KCC became the democratically elected Victorian Canine Association Inc.
+So the KCC became the democratically elected Victorian Canine Association Inc. But compulsory membership remains.

 Western Australia (WA) historically did not have several Dog Clubs like Victoria and the other States.
 Instead, the WA Kennel club was affiliated with the Kennel Club England and was the only Club dealing with registrations.
 But also for financial reasons at the end of World War Two in 1945, they too formed a liaison with the RAS of WA to take over Secretarial duties.
 This liaison was easier to terminate as there was an escape clause whereby either the RAS or the Kennel Club could initiate separation after giving 6 months' notice, by one or the other.
 So 1978, the Canine Association of WA Inc. was born with NSW taking over dog registrations which WA did not start publishing until 1985.